 The HYPGENE cohort has also been studied for associations between the Rho-associated kinase (ROCK) 2 gene and hypertension.
 A haplotype defined by four SNPs (rs965665, rs10178332, rs6755196, rs10929732) was recessively associated with a lower risk of hypertension (p=0.002): homozygotes for the minor alleles had 60% to 85% lower risk of hypertension than the carriers of the common allele.
 The associations were independent of baseline age, cardiorespiratory fitness, body mass index, sex, and follow-up time (Rankinen et al 2008).
 This strongly suggests that a major haplotype block at the ROCK2 locus is recessively associated with a lower risk of hypertension.

-The HYPGENE study is supported by the National Heart, Lung, and Blood Institute Grant HL-069870.
+The HYPGENE study was supported by the National Heart, Lung, and Blood Institute Grant HL-069870.
+The proiect is inactive at this time.